These beautiful Caribbean islands make for a wonderful winter sunshine break

 The picturesque surroundings, year-round sun – temperatures rarely dip below 26 degrees – and proximity to the US also mean that Turks & Caicos are also a serious draw for major celebrities.
 Rolling Stone Keith Richards and model Christie Brinkley all own villas on the islands, and the Beckhams have also holidayed here.
 And it’s not hard to see why the Caribbean destination is such a popular option…

-Most hotels are concentrated along Grace Bay, which is where you’ll find Beaches Turks & Caicos Resort Villages & Spa by Sandals.
+Most hotels are concentrated along Grace Bay, which is where you’ll find Beaches Turks & Caicos Resort Villages & Spa.
 Comprising five separate villages, each with their own style, restaurants, pools and personality, this is all-inclusive luxury for everyone.

 If you’re travelling with little ones book into a family suite in the Italian Village and take them along to the Pirate Island aqua-playground.
 Longing for a romantic getaway instead?
 Indulge in a Key West Village stay, where the pool is adults-only, the grounds are laden with white picket fences, and the hibiscus abounds.